• Skip to primary navigation

 • You can freeze the leftovers for up to 3 months.

-• It's versatile, you can create your own version with different toppings such as cheese, vegetables, eggs or cured meat.
+• Just like Fatayer - Homemade Lebanese Pies, Pide is versatile, you can create your own version with different toppings such as cheese, vegetables, eggs, or cured meat.

 • Strong white flour - It is also known as strong bread flour.
 It is made from hard wheat varieties and contains more gluten than other types of flour.
 It gives some elasticity to the dough which makes it easier to roll out.

-• Minced beef or lamb - Use beef or lamb, or a mixture of both.
+• Ground beef or lamb - Use beef or lamb, or a mixture of both.
 Try and use fatty meat, with a minimum of 15-20% fat.
 Lamb mince is naturally fatty but if using beef, or a mixture, make sure your beef mince isn’t lean.
-If you only have lean beef, add a tablespoon of olive oil into your filling to help it to stick to the dough.
+If you only have lean beef, add a tablespoon of olive oil to your filling to help it stick to the dough.

 • Turkish green peppers - They are one of the most popular peppers used in Turkish cuisine.
 They are usually mild but some of them can be quite hot.
-Always check the spiciness before using them and don't use any extra chilli or chilli flakes if you don't want overly hot Pides.
+Always check the spiciness before using them and don't use any extra chili or chili flakes if you don't want overly hot Pides.
 You can replace them with bell pepper or Spanish Padron peppers.
-Simply wash them and cut them in chunks before blitzing.
+Simply wash them and cut them into chunks before blitzing.

 • Tomato paste - It is the staple of Turkish cooking.
-It adds an umami flavour to the dishes as well as a bright red colour.
+It adds an umami flavor to the dishes and bright red color.
 You can find it in Turkish or Middle Eastern shops.
 You can also buy it online from Amazon.

 • Parsley - Try and use fresh flatleaf parsley for the filling.
 Wash and finely chop the parsley leaves before adding them to the mixture.
 Don't blitz them in a food processor, use a sharp knife for best results.